xi-project/xi-bundle-ajax/README.md

 The template includes AjaxForm functionality that helps you to make ajax functionality to your forms.

-1. Install [jQuery.form](http://www.malsup.com/jquery/form) as AjaxForm uses this as its base.
+1. Install [jQuery.form](http://www.malsup.com/jquery/form) as AjaxForm uses this.
 2. Make sure that you initialize AjaxForm in your CoffeeScript file: `new App.AjaxForm.Default '.ajax-form'`
     - The first argument is required.
 It specifies the forms you would like to ajaxify.
 3. Make a form with class named after your identifier: `<form class="ajax-form" ... >`